Cursor vs Google AI Studio vs Antigravity IDE: Which AI Coding Tool Wins in 2026?

 Still, if you have a clear idea and want to prototype something FAST without worrying about deployment...
 Google AI Studio is absolutely worth your time.
 It’s underrepresented in all the “best AI coding tools” lists, and that’s a shame.

-Google Antigravity IDE: The “Almost There”
+Google Antigravity IDE: The Plot Twist

 Cursor: Why I Keep Coming Back